joytsy/DSA4264-Detoxify/technical-report/docs/home/technical_report/methodology/index.md

 ## 2. Class Definitions

+Some works adopt the concept of hate speech as being [aimed at a protected group](https://arxiv.org/abs/2405.01842).
+Additionally, hate and toxic speech need to be identified in a way that [prioritises those needing immediate attention](https://aclanthology.org/W19-3506.pdf).
+This led us to the development of a multiclass classification framswork:

-### Sensitive Group Classification
+### 2.1 Sensitive Group Classification

-We first determine if a comment refers to a sensitive group based on characteristics such as nationality, race, ethnicity, religion, gender, sexual orientation, disability, skin color, age, generational group, socio-economic status, or immigration status.
-Text mentioning any of these characteristics explicitly will be classified as Hateful, not Toxic.
+In our project, we classify a comment as referring to a sensitive group if it mentions characteristics such as nationality, race, ethnicity, religion, gender, sexual orientation, disability, skin color, age, generational group, socio-economic status, or immigration status.
+Our choice of groups aligns with Singapore’s legal framework against harmful speech, specifically referencing the [Maintenance of Religious Harmony Act](https://sso.agc.gov.sg/Act/MRHA1990) and [Section 298A of the Penal Code](https://sso.agc.gov.sg/Act/PC1871), which identify protected groups.
+Additionally, based on analysis of sample texts and discussions, we included extra groups that appeared frequently in potentially hateful comments.
+Text mentioning any of these characteristics explicitly will be classified as Hateful rather than Toxic.

-### Language Intensity Classification
+### 2.2 Language Intensity Classification

 Subsequently, text will be classified into one of the 7 categories below: